-Why would we end you and your dependents coverage?
+Why would we end your coverage?

 We will give you 31 days advance written notice before we end your coverage because you commit fraud or intentionally misrepresent yourself when you applied for or obtained coverage.
-You can refer to the General provisions - other things you should know section for more information on rescissions.
+You can refer to the General provisions - other things you should know section for more information on loss of coverage.
 On the date your coverage ends, we will refund to your employer any prepayments for periods after the date your coverage ended.